-The Acura MDX suite of safety features are enough to put even the pricier vehicles to shame.
+The Acura MDX suite of safety features is enough to put even the pricier vehicles to shame.
 There is a comprehensive list of both active and passive safety features to keep the occupants safe.
 Moreover, the car has been allotted 5-star safety rating in almost all the segments when tested by major crash-testing agencies.
-Safety and reliability is never going to be a concern for the Acura MDX
+Safety and reliability are never going to be a concern for the 2017 Acura MDX.

 Dual-Stage, Multiple-Threshold Front Airbags (SRS)